| Item | English Language Problematic | Quantonics' Quantum Remediation

 assuming that A on left of A=A is an analogue of A on right side

+of A=A. They break an axiom of independence.
+"For convenience."
 They do this when they write equations too.
 Some people call

+it "elegance."
 Why do mathematicians do this?
 To allow, mechanically, and

 formally, and dialectically an object to "gain access"